 When can I enroll in a Medicare Advantage plan in North Dakota?

 In North Dakota, you can enroll during the Annual Enrollment Period from October 15 to December 7, or the Medicare Advantage Open Enrollment Period from January 1 to March 31.
-You may also qualify for a Special Enrollment Period if you experience qualifying life events like relocating or losing other coverage.
+Use the Special Enrollment Period if you experience a qualifying life event, such as relocating or losing other coverage.

 Does Medicare Advantage cover prescription drugs in North Dakota?

-Yes, most Medicare Advantage plans in North Dakota include prescription drug coverage as part of their benefits.
-Before enrolling, confirm your medications appear on the plan's formulary and review their tier levels, which directly impact your out-of-pocket costs at the pharmacy.
+Yes, most Medicare Advantage plans in North Dakota include prescription drug coverage.
+Make sure your medications appear on the plan's formulary.

 Do I need to change Medicare Advantage plans if I move to a different county in North Dakota?

-Moving counties may impact your plan's availability since Medicare Advantage networks are location-specific.
-Contact your current plan within 30 days of relocating to verify coverage in your new area, and utilize the Special Enrollment Period to select a different plan if needed.
+Moving counties may affect your plan's availability, as Medicare Advantage networks are location-specific.
+Contact your current plan within 30 days of relocating to verify coverage where you are going to now live.

 Our Methodology: How We Chose the Best North Dakota Medicare Advantage Plans